 Enum.
 Diagn.
 Cact.
 156 (1837) APNI

 *GipP, *MuM, *OtP, *VRiv, *VVP, *Wim.
 Also naturalised WA, SA, NSW, ACT.
 The country of origin of the plants naturalised in Australia is unknown.
-A weed principally of road and railway verges and abandoned gardens (e.g. Dimboola area, Bacchus Marsh, Melbourne suburbs, Mildura, Yarrawonga etc.).
+A weed mainly of road and railway verges, and abandoned gardens (e.g. Dimboola area, Bacchus Marsh, Melbourne suburbs, Mildura, Yarrawonga etc.).

 |Bioregion||Occurrence status||Establishment means|

 |Victorian Volcanic Plain||present||naturalised|